bingli8899/BEM780_NGS_tutorials/README.md

 # Goals of this repo:
 1) This repo decouments a very basic pipeline for NGS analysis from quality control to downstream analysis including variant calling and SNP detection.
 2) This pipeline is well-established and could be applicable to wide range of NGS data with modification.
 However, the example data here presented will use Illumina paired-read with 150 base pair per read.

-PS: I will simulate the data with a grand truth relationship ((A,B),C),D) with 100 genes.
+Note: I will simulate the data with a grand truth relationship ((A,B),C),D) with four taxa and each with 100 genes.
 I will concatenate the genes and add into random regions in between and suffle the sequences into 150 sequences.
 By this, I know the actual genes and SNP and can compare the results.
+In the end, I can compare the grand truth with the assembly tutorial I wrote.
 Alternatively, if there is not enough time for me to simulate the sequences, I will find online resources for a demo.

 # Description:
 I worked on this as a private github repo.
 The major tutorial is listed as the README.md file.
 In the final draft, all scripts will be stored in $ROOT/script/ and example data set will be stored in $ROOT/example.
 To work through the tutorial, user could simphy specify the directory to their input path to run the example codes and any of their real data: